MrDaPoyo/dofi/README.md

 - Supports up to 65536 chars + newlines
 - No audio (for now)
 - No input (for now)
+- Cool error screen when something goes wrong (try it yourself!)
+- Custom-made font created using Pixelforge (such a cool piece of software frfr)

+## Executing Dofi
-To get started, you'll need to download Raylib, compile it and install it following the instructions from their [repository](https://github.com/raysan5/raylib/).
+To get started, you'll need to download Raylib, compile it for desktop, and install it following the instructions from their [repository](https://github.com/raysan5/raylib/).

 After that, feel free to run `make run` and you're set to go!